 - Lack of possession – This type of defense is used quite frequently when the “dominion and control” element for constructive possession is difficult for the prosecutor to prove.
 For example, if drugs were found in a car with several people in it or in a house where a homeowner is absent but a renter is present, it would be hard to accuse only one person of drug possession.

 - Missing drugs – An experienced attorney will make the prosecution physically produce the actual drugs in question.
 If the drugs cannot be produced, then there is no proof they exist or ever existed.
 Since drugs can be exchanged or transferred many times prior to trial, prosecutors who lose track of the drugs may also lose their case.

-- Crime lab analysis was inaccurate – Just because it looks like a drug doesn’t necessarily mean it is.
-In order for the prosecution to prove that a seized substance is the illicit drug in question, they send the evidence to a crime lab for analysis.
+- Crime lab analysis was inaccurate – Even if it looks like a drug doesn’t necessarily mean it is.
+In order for the prosecution to prove that the substance obtained through the criminal investigation is the illicit drug in question, they send the evidence to a crime lab for analysis.
 A crime lab analyst typically must testify and explain the lab’s findings.

-- Drugs were planted – Since a law enforcement’s testimony carries a substantial amount of weight in the courtroom, this defense may be difficult to prove.
+- Drugs were planted – Since a law enforcement’s testimony can make or break a trial, this defense may be difficult to prove.
 If you believe that the police planted drugs to arrest you, inform your lawyer, who can file a motion to obtain the complaint file of the police officer in question.
 If that officer has planted drugs or otherwise broke rules in the past, the charged that the drugs were planted will gain credibility.

-For more information, request a free consultation with our Norman criminal defense lawyer at the Law Offices of Keith J. Nedwick, P.C. today.
+For more information, request a free meeting with our Norman criminal defense lawyer at the Law Offices of Keith J. Nedwick, P.C. today.